Deyang Sichuan, China Travel Guide

 Baidu Maps (百度地图) or Amap (高德地图) are the most accurate for China.
 Download offline maps.

-Ubiquitous messaging, social media, and payment app.
+Ubiquitous messaging, social media, plus payment methods app.

 Main mobile payment platform for almost all transactions.

-Access international internet services blocked in China.
+Access international internet services blocked within China.